microsoft/botframework-components/generators/generator-bot-assistant-core/README.md

 # @microsoft/generator-bot-assistant-core [![NPM version][npm-image]][npm-url]

-> Yeoman generator for creating an assistant-style bot with NLP built on the Azure Bot Framework & Composer.
+> Yeoman generator for creating an assistant-style bot with NLP built on the Azure Bot Framework.

 The Assistant Core template creates an assistant-style conversational bot containing dialogs for the common conversational flows, with example language models and triggers routing to those dialogs.
-Includes support for:
+Includes support for

 - Greeting new and returning users
 - Asking for help